 And they did all of this before lunch.

-To appear at Willowtown Fair on May 19
+To Appear at Willowtown Fair On May 19

 New trees have been planted on Columbia Place and along the Palmetto Playground on State Street.
-During the fair two of the trees will be dedicated in memory of longtime local residents Caroline Palestino and Mary Merz, both of whom died last year.
+During the fair two of the trees will be dedicated in memory of longtime residents Caroline Palestino and Mary Merz, both of whom died last year.

 Leave a Comment